serverless-guru/sls-jest/doc/matchers/dynamodb.md

 ### `toExistAndMatchSnapshot(propertiesOrHint?: string, hint?: string)`

 Asserts that an item exists in the given table, and that it matches the most recent snapshot.
-It works similarely to jest's [toMatchSnapshot](https://jestjs.io/docs/expect#tomatchsnapshotpropertymatchers-hint).
+It works similarly to jest's [toMatchSnapshot](https://jestjs.io/docs/expect#tomatchsnapshotpropertymatchers-hint).

 ```typescript
 await expect(